Arno65/Advent-of-Code-2021/README.md

 The code will run much faster if they are combined, but for this task the code is fast enough.\
 I'm not happy with my lisp code.
 I needed a lot of functions to parse the input file to the line coordinates.

-Day 6 has solutions in Haskell and Common Lisp.\
+Day 6 has solutions in Haskell, Common Lisp and Rust.\
 I first started part 1 in Haskell with a slow and memory inefficient list expanding iteration function.
 That function is not used anymore but it's still present in the Haskell code.